CARDAMOM-framework/CARDAMOM/MANUAL.md

 Step 1. type "cd /Users/[yourusername]/", in your mac terminal, for example (or alternatively go to the preffered directory for storing CARDAMOM code).

-Step 2. type "git clone https://github.com/CARDAMOM-framework/CARDAMOM_2.1.6c" mac terminal
+Step 2. type "git clone https://github.com/CARDAMOM-framework/CARDAMOM_2.1.6c" mac terminal.
+- See Git Clone FAQ below for troubleshooting

  Using alternative method (e.g. download zip) is **not recommended** (!) unless you only intend to download code once, and do not anticipate collaborating with team.

+ ### git clone FAQ
+ Get fatal error when typing "git clone https://github.com/CARDAMOM-framework/CARDAMOM_2.1.6c", what should I do?

 (NOTE: make link to CARDAMOM GITHUB.md, Shuang's user guide).